Upow1234/Animalation-SC/README.md

 for the right side of the arc (currently that is (4, 11).
 Now, I can adjust the volume of track 3 by rotating encoder 3.
 I can release one of the keys and the volume mixer will be exited.

+The volume mixer can be held on after the left and right arc selection buttons are held down for a specified period of time by changing the ~volumeMixerHoldTime user option from nil to a number.
+For example, changing ~volumeMixerHoldTime to 1 will cause the volume mixer to be held on after holding the left and right arc selection buttons for 1 second.

 Long-Term Goals: